linnykoleh/Spring/Notes.md

 	- The purpose of the data access exception hierarchy is isolate application developers from the particulars of JDBC data access APIs, for instance database drivers from different vendors.
     - This in turn enables easier switching between different JDBC data access APIs.
+    - Its use helps convert proprietary checked exceptions, to a set of runtime exceptions.
+    - Its use allows one to switch between persistence technologies fairly easily and it also allows one to code without worrying about catching exceptions that are specific to each technology.

 ![alt text](images/handout/Screenshot_35.png "Screenshot_35")